 Who is eligible to apply?

-Students attending Bridgeport public schools currently in grades PreK-8 are eligible to apply.
+Students attending our partner Bridgeport public schools currently in grades PreK-8 are eligible to apply.
 Each year we admit eight Pre-K students, eight kindergarten students, and four first grade students.
 We also fill spaces in upper grades if any occur.
 We accept students of all ability levels; approximately two-thirds of an incoming class performs at or below grade level.
 Horizons GFA serves students from families at lower income levels; proof of income is a requirement in the admission process.
-Unfortunately, we are not able to serve children with significant learning or behavioral issues due to limited space and resources.

-My child is in kindergarten and will be in 1st grade in the fall, should I apply to kindergarten or first grade?
+My child is in kindergarten right now and will be in 1st grade in the fall, should I apply to kindergarten or first grade?

 How do I apply for my child?